OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-05.md

 ## 2 Corinthians 5:7

-For we walk by faith, not by sight—
+For we walk guided by faith, not by what we see—

 ## 2 Corinthians 5:8